(This post was last updated on: 01/01/23.)

 - Make a list of what you need and stick to it.
 Do not go to the store without a list, you won’t buy what you really need and you will make too many impulse purchases.

 - Don’t compare yourself to others.
-And that is easy to do.
-You can see lots of preppers online that have spent years, sometimes decades building their stockpile and that will make you feel inadequate.
+You see lots of preppers online that have spent years, sometimes decades building their stockpile and that will make you feel inadequate.
 But everyone had nothing when they started out, so just commit to starting.

 Other Non-Food Items to Store for Hard Times: